aslanshemilov/wallet-service/README.md

    - Rate limitting is one of the most important apsects to avoid exploitation from possible intruders.
    - Best way to implement rate limitting will be on some sort of load balancer within your cluster.
-   - In this case i will implement this with a simple middleware pattern, that will check if we have a transaction of the same amount and type with 1 min.
+   - In this case i will implement this with a simple middleware pattern, that will check if we have a transaction of the same amount and type within 1 min time interval.
 If so we need to immediately reject the transaction see sample below:

 ```ts
 import { NextFunction, Request, Response } from "express";